azbhjzb/USTC_DIP_SA24001029/hw2/data_possion/README.md

-## Implementation of deep learning-based DIP
+## Implementation of poisson image blending

-This repository is TianYu Li's implementation of Assignment_02(deep learning-based DIP) of DIP.
+This repository is TianYu Li's implementation of Assignment_02(poisson image blending) of DIP.

 ## Requirements